Upper Mustang Trek

 Upper Mustang Trekking begins in Kathmandu with a scenic flight to Jomsom, the gateway to the Mustang region.
 From there, trekkers traverse the Kali Gandaki River valley to the ancient kingdom of Lo Manthang.
 Along the way, trekkers pass through picturesque villages, monasteries, and stunning landscapes of snowcapped peaks, deep canyons, and rolling hills.

-The Mustang region is renowned for its unique culture and landscapes.
+The Upper Mustang Trek in Nepal is renowned for its unique culture and landscapes.
 Trekkers can explore the ancient monasteries, villages, and forts that are fine throughout the region.
 They will also have the opportunity to meet the local people and learn about their culture and beliefs.

 In addition to cultural exploration, trekkers can enjoy a wide range of outdoor activities.
 These include mountain biking, rock climbing, hiking, and camping.
 The stunning views of the Himalayas will make the Nepal trek even more memorable.

-Mustang Trekking is an adventure that will last a lifetime.
+Upper Mustang Trek in Nepal is a Remote Himalayan Trek that will last a lifetime.
 With its spectacular landscapes and rich cultural heritage, the Mustang region is an amazing destination that is perfect for trekkers of all levels.

-Upper Mustang Trek is one of the restricted areas of trekking in Nepal.
+Upper Mustang Trek is the Hidden Kingdom Trek in the restricted areas while trekking in Nepal.
 It lies in the famous Mustang district that is known as “the districts across the Himalayas.”
 It is called so because of its proximity to the Tibetan Plateau.
 Although it lies in Nepalese territory, it is culturally and geographically influenced by Tibet.

 Mustang Trek is famous for its desert-like climate and harsh rock-faced landscapes.
 It can even be visited in the summer monsoon.
 Because it is a rain shadow area of Annapurna (8,091 m) and Dhaulagiri (8,167 m) Massifs.
 When the remaining parts of Nepal trekking experience heavy rainfall and flooding, you can explore the Upper Mustang.

-Upper Mustang Trek is a fairly easy excursion to the ‘Last Forbidden Kingdom’ of Lo Manthang.
+Upper Mustang Trek is a Cultural Trek Nepal that is fairly easy excursion to the ‘Last Forbidden Kingdom’ of Lo Manthang.
 It shares its border with the Tibetan plateau and has an average altitude above 3,000 m.
-The ancient monasteries and festivals found here are testimonials of Tibetan Buddhist culture and tradition.
+The ancient monasteries and festivals found in the Lo Manthang Trek are testimonials of Tibetan Buddhist culture and tradition.

 Do you want to experience different geographical and socio-cultural diversity from the rest of the other regions of Nepal?
 If ‘yes’, the Upper Mustang trek can quench your thirst to gain lifelong knowledge about such harsh realities!
-Moreover, there are a lot of things this trek has to offer you like the bonus stopovers at Jomsom and Muktinath.
+Moreover, there are a lot of things this Tibetan Culture Trek has to offer you like the bonus stopovers at Jomsom and Muktinath.
 Some of the major highlight are here.

 • The aerial view of Annapurna and Dhaulagiri ranges including a distant view of the Manaslu region